HKalbasi/zngur/book/src/philosophy.md

 ```

 If `Vec<int32_t> v` used the default constructor, it would be a waste call to itself and a wasted call to the drop code
 executed immediately after that.
-Rust also support this, but checks the initialization before usage, which Zngur can't check.
+Rust also support this, but checks the initialization before usage, which Zngur can't check in the
+compile time, but will check in the run time by default.

 ### Rust functions returning `()` return `rust::Unit` in C++ instead of `void`